robyspace/nodemcu_temperature_monitor/README.md

    	- Make sure the parameters (In switch case you can find 'temperature' that should be match with spreadsheets column name) and             row numbers must be same .
     - This changes should be fine for sending data.

-Here we add a additional feature called `${Alert Mail}`.
+* Here we add a additional feature called `Alert Mail`.
 In the same code you can a send a mail.
 Here you go, how to send a notification mail from spread sheets.
     - Enter your mail in toEmail field.
     - Enter Subject and Messages like (I used low alert message and high alert message based on the temperature values).
     - Edit the range whaterver you want like (I'm using less than 20 Degrees and greater than 45 Degrees temperature).